PatrikCosmin/Folders-Sync/Code Description.md

 **delete_readonly_file(path):** This function takes a path argument and tries to delete the file at that path.
 If the file is read-only, it calls a subprocess to use PowerShell to forcibly remove the file.
 Otherwise, it uses the os.remove() function to delete the file.
+It will also handle cases where program is runned on Linux operating system and switch to elevated privileges.

 **get_file_hash(path):** This function takes a file path argument and returns the MD5 hash of the file contents.
 It reads the file in chunks of a certain size (chosen based on the file size) and updates an MD5 hash object with each chunk.
 Finally, it returns the hexdigest of the hash object.